-When Should I See a Specialist About my Sun Damage?
+When Should I See A Specialist For Sun Damage?

 The sun can make you feel good, but the downside is that it can cause skin damage.
 Sun exposure taken too far can also cause skin cancer.
 Spots, blotches, and wrinkles over time are signs of the sun’s damaging effects on your skin.
 Skin darkening in the form of a tan, that many view as a sign of health, is actually your skin trying to protect itself against the sun’s rays.